Oliver Kapanen: International play

 Kapanen first represented his country as part of their national under-18 team at the 2021 IIHF World U18 Championships where he appeared in four games.
 He likewise represented the Finnish national junior team at the 2022 World Junior Ice Hockey Championships winning a silver medal, and again in 2023.
 That December, Kapanen, along with Liiga team KalPa, were selected to participate in the annual Spengler Cup tournament held in Davos, Switzerland.
 For his part, he registered one assist during the quarterfinal matchup with Team Canada which was ultimately won by the opposition.

 In May 2024, Kapanen made his senior debut for the Finland national team at the IIHF World Championship in Prague, recording a team-leading six goals in tournament play.

+In the midst of his successful 2025–26 season in the NHL, Kapanen was named to the Finnish team for the 2026 Winter Olympics in Milan.
+He was unused for most of the tournament, but following an injury to Mikko Rantanen in the semi-final, Kapanen took the ice for the third-place game against Slovakia.
+Finland prevailed by a score of 6–1, winning the bronze medal.

 Personal life

 Kapanen comes from a hockey playing family.
 He is the grandson of former professional hockey player Hannu Kapanen and the son of Kimmo Kapanen.
 He is the great-nephew of Jari Kapanen, nephew of Sami Kapanen and cousin of Kasperi Kapanen and Konsta Kapanen.